dentarg/auth0-blog/_posts/2017-05-23-sms-passwordless-authentication.markdown

 ---
 layout: post
 title: "SMS Passwordless Authentication"
-description: Learn how SMS Passwordless Authentication works!
+description: Learn how phone number authentication works and how you can implement it easily with Auth0!
-date: 2016-11-23 08:30
+date: 2017-05-23 08:30
 category: Technical Guide, Identity, Passwordless
 design:
   bg_color: "#001D3F"